Years 3-5 - ʿĀlimiyyah

 Course Description: Students will work towards the ideal of prophetic servant-leadership with a variety of in-house and guest instructors in a practical workshop format.

-• Course Title: WRTG–401: Intro to Academic Writing
+• Course Title: WRTG–401: Academic Writing & Research Methods

 Year 5: ʿĀlimiyyah